GabrielWilkinson/Marathon-Results/README.md

 ## Marathon Results Display
 https://marathonresults.netlify.app/

 I chose to build Marathon Results Display app in React due to its ability to create clear, dynamic, and interactive user interfaces.
 Its component-based architecture promotes a modular and maintainable codebase, ensuring clarity and consistency across the application.
 The framework's robust state management allows for easy implementation of features like sorting, prioritization, and performance comparisons of athletes.
-React excels at handling real-time updates efficiently with its virtual DOM, making it perfect for potential future enhancements of displaying live race data and completion statuses.
+React excels at handling real-time updates efficiently, making it perfect for potential future enhancements of displaying live race data and completion statuses.

 ## User Stories